builtbybel/privatezilla/scripts/readme.txt

 - Block Microsoft telemetry IPs via Windows Firewall and hosts file
 - Remove OneDrive integration
 - Remove Windows Defender
+- Block telemetry of third-party apps, e.g. CCleaner, Firefox, Microsoft Office
-- and much more besides.
+- and many more

 These are third party script files and the author of this app does not guarantee that they will also work for you.
 Every script contains a link to the original author.
 If you don't understand the scripts and know what they do, you should also NOT execute them.